yytechplayer/yytechplayer.github.io/Diary.md

 ==============

 Our products may support third-party services and may change third-party service providers from time to time.
 You understand and agree that if you use third-party services through our products, your personal information protection applies to the privacy policy of that third party.
+The current third-party service in this app is Apple's iCloud service, which is an optional feature in this application: If you choose to use the iCloud option in this app to backup your data to the Apple iCloud server, your data(on the iCloud server) protection applies to the privacy policy of that third party, the third party is Apple iCloud, and the privacy policy of that third party is the Apple privacy policy.

 -------------------------------------------------------------------------------------------------------------